aperezdc/signify/README.md

 [![Build Status](https://travis-ci.org/aperezdc/signify.svg?branch=master)](https://travis-ci.org/aperezdc/signify)

-OpenBSD tool to signs and verify signatures on files.
+OpenBSD tool to sign and verify signatures on files.
 This is a portable version which uses [libbsd](http://libbsd.freedesktop.org/wiki/) (version 0.7 or newer is required).